Montalbano, K. (2018). Government surveillance of religious expression: Mormons, Quakers, and Muslims in the United States. New York, NY: Routledge.

 Montalbano, K. (in development).
 “Yakety Yak, don’t talk back”: Moderation on anonymous platforms.

 Montalbano, K. (in development).
-Shielding communicative spaces: The history of U.S. speech protections from the post office to the Internet.
+Shielding safe spaces: The history of U.S. speech protections from the post office to the Internet.